hypothesis/h/docs/api/design/bulk-api/index.md

  * `PATCH` - Kind of right sometimes, but generally weird and some clients can't emit PATCH verbs (Java, I'm looking at you)

+## Mime type

+The existing API uses:

+    application/vnd.hypothesis.v1+json

+If we stay with plain JSON responses, there is no reason to change this.
+If we use NDJSON however this will become inaccurate.
+The NDJSON mime type is:

+    application/x-ndjson

+Meaning the the new type would likely become:

+    application/vnd.hypothesis.v1+x-ndjson

 # Problems and solutions

 * [How to structure the large scale request](solutions/global-structuring.md)